meltar/knitknot/source/_posts/2014-02-17-one-suitcase-winter-vacation-wardrobe.markdown

 You can view the original guide on Outfit Posts for this set [here](http://www.outfitposts.com/2013/02/one-suitcase-winter-vacation-capsule.html).

+The idea is that with sixteen pieces of clothing, you can mix and match them to make forty different outfits.

+This is one of the vacation set,s but it's pretty close to my normal winter wardrobe for work.

 ## Basics
 - **Black long sleeved shirt - Found (Gap lightweight sweater)**
 - **White button down blouse - Found (Express blouse)**